 After an hour of searching, he admitted that his idea had been a bust.
 There was no sign of the device or anything that could be readily construed as a destructive invention.
 Where could it be? he asked himself.

 Willie thought he heard a bell tolling the midnight hour and paused in mid-step.
 How could he be hearing that ringing?
-Big Ben had been moved from Parliament years ago.
+The bell known as Big Ben, which had given the Clock Tower its eponymous nickname, been moved from Parliament years ago.
 Willie had a bad feeling where the device was actually hidden.
 He began to run.

-Huffing and puffing as he raced up the inside of the Parliament clock tower, he wondered how much time he had left.
-At the top of the bell tower, the bell known as Big Ben used to sit and mark the passage of time.
+Huffing and puffing as he raced up the inside of the Clock Tower, he wondered how much time he had left.
+At the top, behind the giant clock face, the Big Ben bell used to sit and mark the passage of time.
 It had long since been removed and melted down for ammunition during the last war.

 Now Willie found a barricade to make him pause in his run.
 He tried a couple of kicks to knock the door out of his way.
 It held solid against his attempt.
 He needed to get into the bell tower, and he looked around for an idea.
 A window cleaning rig caught his eye.